 I am a self-taught artist, certified teacher, and practicing school psychologist.
 A New York native, I currently live and work at my home studio in Guilford, Connecticut.

 My work emphasizes the old-fashioned rituals of making - gathering, cutting, piecing, weaving, hand sewing, embroidering, knitting, and crocheting.
-Old, forgotten, and discarded objects have a social history, and I deliberately use these materials to explore human relationships and our connections to things and to each other.
+Old, forgotten, and discarded objects and ephemera have a social history, and I deliberately use these materials to explore human relationships and our connections to things and to each other.

 I blog as Marsha Makes at marshamakes.blogspot.com.